harsha2504/H-s-Repo/README.md

-A Simple and easy to implement Notes Project Using Html & Css.
+A simple and easy notes project using Html and Css.